deivid-rodriguez/byebug/README.md

 doesn't need them anymore so my recommendation is not to use them.
 * The startup configuration file is now called `.byebugrc` instead of `.rdebugrc`.

-## What's different from debugger

-* Works on Ruby 2.x but it doesn't on 1.9.x (you should probably upgrade anyways).
-* Has no MRI internal source code dependencies, just a clean API (no more `bump ruby_core_source dependency` entries in CHANGELOG, no more broken debugger's on ruby's releases).
-* Fixes a lot of debugger's issues, such as ruby 2.x support or post_mortem debugging.
-It also provides several enhancements, such as the fact the `byebug` can now be placed at the end of a block or method call.
-* Actively mantained.
-* Editor agnostic: no external editor built-in support.
-* Pry command is built-in.
-No need of external gem like debugger-pry.

 ## Byebug's commands